Multiple Ways to Exploiting PUT Method

 Introduction to HTTP PUT Method

-PUT method was originally intended as one of the HTTP method used for file management operations.
-If the HTTP PUT method is enabled on the webserver it can be used to upload a malicious resource to the target server, such as a web shell, and execute it
+The developers originally intended the PUT method as one of the HTTP methods used for file management operations.
+If the web server enables the HTTP PUT method, it can upload a malicious resource to the target server, such as a web shell, and execute it.

-As this method is used to change or delete the files from the target server’s file system, it often results in arising in various File upload vulnerabilities, leading the way for critical and dangerous attacks.
-As a best practice, the file access permissions of the organizations’ critical servers should be strictly limited with restricted access to authorized users, if in case the organization absolutely MUST have these methods enabled.
+As users employ this method to change or delete files from the target server’s file system, it often leads to various file upload vulnerabilities, paving the way for critical and dangerous attacks.
+As a best practice, organizations should strictly limit the file access permissions of their critical servers with restricted access to authorized users, in case the organization absolutely MUST have these methods enabled.

 Note: In this tutorial, we are using a Vulnerable target machine for Pentesting purposes and to illustrate the use of various tools.
-This is purely meant for educational purposes in the testing environment and should not be used in a Production environment without the authorized permissions from the relevant authorities/management.
+This purely serves educational purposes in the testing environment, and you should not use it in a Production environment without obtaining authorized permissions from the relevant authorities/management.

 Requirements